Kuninoto/42_cub3D/README.md

 `make re` - fclean + all

 ## NOTE:
-macOS is not properly supported.
-We've added conditional compilation and mlx for it (which do not have some functions that Linux has) for development and test purposes
+This project was developed for Linux.
+Although we've added conditional compilation and mlx for macOS (which do not have some functions that Linux has), it was for development and test purposes.

 ## NOTE for 42 students:
 mlx_mouse_hide() has memory leaks product of the mlx library, you can't in any way solve them.